1,000+ Opportunities

 Round 29 Application Deadline: Monday, March 23, 2026 About Affordable Learning Georgia Materials on the ALG website are under a Creative Commons Attribution 4.
 0 International License with the exception of photos and banner images, unless otherwise indicated.

-Based on current listing details, eligibility includes: Faculty and professional staff at University System of Georgia institutions who are exploring course materials transformation through OER adoption, adaptation, or creation.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Faculty and professional staff at University System of Georgia institutions who are exploring course materials transformation through OER adoption, adaptation, or creation.
+Confirm the full requirements in the official notice before applying.